 Task Description Configure a backup policy for a DB2 database A backup policy for a database defines the backup criteria for a specific group of one or more clients.
 To back up the database environment, you must define at least one DB2 policy with the appropriate schedules.
-See "About configuring a backup policy for a DB2 database" on page 25.
-Configure the run-time environment To configure your run-time environment, you must create a db2.conf file.
-This task includes a description of the environment variables that NetBackup creates.
-See "Configuring the run-time environment" on page 45.
-Create a template or a shell script To perform a scheduled NetBackup for DB2 backup, you must create a template or a shell script.
+See "About configuring a backup policy for DB2" on page 27.
+Configure the run-time environment Configuring the run-time environment consists of creating a db2.conf file for a standard environment as well as a cluster environment.
+It also shows the environment variables that NetBackup creates.
+See "Creating a db2.conf file for use with the user exit program" on page 48.
+See "Creating a db2.conf file (vendor method)" on page 52.
+See "Keywords for the db2.conf file" on page 56.

+Task Description Create a template or a shell script To perform a scheduled NetBackup for DB2 backup, you must create a template or a shell script.
 The template or the shell script controls the backup job on the NetBackup for DB2 client.
-See "About NetBackup for DB2 templates and shell scripts" on page 58.
+See "About NetBackup for DB2 templates and shell scripts" on page 62.